prismskylabs/pycounters/docs/source/tutorial.rst

 PyCounter's event reporting is very light weight.
 It practically does nothing if no counter is defined to capture those events.
 Because of this, it is a good idea to report all important events through the code and choose later what you exactly want analyzed.
 To do this we must separate event reporting from the definition of counters.

+There are two ways of specifing events to which counter is listening.
+The easiest way sufficient in most of cases is creating an counter without passing events parameter during initialization.
+This way, counter will listen to only one event, named exactly as counter name.
+If you need more control, you can specified a list of events when creating a counter.
+In this situation, counter will listen *only* to events specified on that list.

 ..
 Note::
   This approach also means you can analyze things differently on a single thread, by installing thread specific